AsunaMasuda/Portfolio/README.md

 - Contact section: by David Sun from Pexels

 ### Acknowledgements
-- I refered to the JavaScript snippets of [Tooltips](https://www.w3schools.com/bootstrap/bootstrap_tooltip.asp), [Navbar](https://getbootstrap.com/docs/4.4/components/navbar/) and [Scrollspy](https://getbootstrap.com/docs/4.4/components/scrollspy/).
+- I refered to the JavaScript snippets of [Tooltips](https://www.w3schools.com/bootstrap/bootstrap_tooltip.asp), [Navbar](https://getbootstrap.com/docs/4.4/components/navbar/) and [Scrollspy](https://getbootstrap.com/docs/4.4/components/scrollspy/), explained in the links respectively.
 - I refered to [this article by Madhav Bahl](https://hackernoon.com/use-custom-domain-with-github-pages-2-straightforward-steps-cf561eee244f) for how to use custom domain with Github pages